 How the Airlines are Trying to Make Flying Safer

-Qtrip has a valuable and up-to-date guide on each airline’s safety policies and, for most, they’re taking a layered approach, similar to what passengers are probably doing at home — touch, scrub, rinse, repeat.
+Checking this up-to-date guide on each airline’s safety policies, airlines are for the most part taking a layered approach, similar to what passengers are probably doing at home — touch, scrub, rinse, repeat.

-On a May 28, 2020 conference call, JetBlue CEO Robin Hayes told the Washington Post that JetBlue, like other airlines, first focused on encouraging both staff and customers not to fly if they weren’t feeling well.
-Hayes predicted the new, more liberal cancellation and change fees initiated in response to COVID-19 will remain in effect for the future.
-And that would be a good thing.
+On a May conference call, JetBlue CEO Robin Hayes told the Washington Post that JetBlue, like other airlines, first focused on encouraging both staff and customers not to fly if they weren’t feeling well.

 Can aircraft air carry the virus?
 Recent tests have found that passengers sitting near a COVID-19 carrier are much more likely to become infected than those sitting farther away.
 That’s all we know.